Barbados

 Company form – Company limited by shares

-Share capital – There is no authorized share capital established, however, the usual authorized share capital is US$1,000, divided into 1,000 shares of US$ 1.
-The share capital may be expressed in any currency.
+Share capital – There is no minimum share capital other than issuing at least 1 share.
 There is no statutory requirement for capital to be fully or partly paid on incorporation.
-Shares may be issued in any class, as long as they are denominated in non-par value.
+Shares may be issued in any class, and shall be denominated in non-par value.
 Bearer shares are not permitted.

 Secretary – The appointment of a locally licensed secretary is required.